A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a realization of the derived equivalence between pairs of Calabi-Yau varieties, denoted as $(X_+,X_-)$, through a GLSM framework.
+In this paper, we studied the brane transport in non-abelian GLSMs and proposed a realization of the derived equivalence between pairs of Calabi-Yau varieties, denoted as $(X_+,X_-)$, through a GLSM framework.
 Our approach involves embedding $X_+$ and $X_-$ into distinct phases of a GLSM for $\hat{X}$, as depicted in Fig.~\ref{fig:idea}.
 This embedding is designed to encode essential mixed branches $\mathcal{C}_{\pm}$ to ensure the well-defined nature of the model.
 The matching of Euler characteristics, or equivalently, the Witten indices in different phases, imposes the initial constraint on this construction.

 Subsequently, we constructed the functor of the equivalence between $D^b(X_+)$ and $D^b(X_-)$ by tracing the brane transport across various phases.
 Given that $\hat{X}$ typically constitutes a Fano variety in our constructions, we computed the small window categories for some anomalous $U(2)$ gauge theories outlined in section~\ref{sec:small}.
 This computational analysis plays a pivotal role in our brane transport strategy.
-In section~\ref{sec:example}, we illustrated our methodology through four concrete examples.
+In section~\ref{sec:example}, we derived a necessary condition for the derived equivalence and illustrated our methodology through four concrete examples.

 There are some limitations in the examples we have considered.
-For example, we have only considered the gauge group $U(2)$ in the nonabelian part.
+For example, we have only considered the gauge group $U(2)$ in the non-abelian part.
 As two-parameter GLSMs, we have also only considered gauge groups $U(1)\times U(1)$ and $U(1)\times U(2)$.
 But we expect our construction can be generalized to other two-parameter GLSMs with higher rank gauge groups straightforwardly.
-This extension hinges on computing small windows in corresponding nonabelian gauge theories.
-Also, as a very first attempt in computing the small window of a non-abelian GLSM, it remains further explanation as well as examination on the small window we found.
+This extension hinges on computing small windows in the corresponding non-abelian gauge theories.
+Also, as a very first attempt in computing the small window of non-abelian GLSMs, it requires further explanation as well as examination on the small windows we found.
 Moreover, it is also interesting to apply a similar method as presented in this paper to comprehend the generalized flip induced derived equivalence as in \cite{2002math......6295B} from a GLSM point of view.
 We shall leave such considerations for future work.